-- Up to one-third of available funds provided for the POWER FY 2022 program will be available to fund broadband deployment projects that enhance access to broadband service.
-Broadband is a critical infrastructure component needed by all segments of the community: for business development; job creation; health care services, including telemedicine; and to help rural areas compete with more densely populated areas. - Understanding that broadband deployment projects can be capital intensive, grant requests for deployment projects can be up to \$2.5 million, with priority given to projects with evidence of leveraged funding for the overall project.
+- Oup to one-third of available funds provided for the POWER FY 2023 program will be available to fund broadband deployment projects that enhance access to broadband service.
+Broadband is a critical infrastructure component needed by all segments of the community: for business development; job creation; health care services, including telemedicine; and to help rural areas compete with more densely populated areas. - o Understanding that broadband deployment projects can be capital intensive, grant requests for deployment projects can be up to \$2.5 million, with priority given to projects with evidence of leveraged funding for the overall project.
 To qualify for broadband deployment funding, at least 65% of the project's budget must be directed to the physical deployment of broadband infrastructure.
-Projects whose budgets direct more than 35% of their funds toward activities not directly associated with deployment of broadband infrastructure will follow the same guidelines as implementation projects and will not qualify for broadband deployment funding. - Broadband applicants must provide additional information as outlined within the application and Appendix B of this RFP.
+Projects whose budgets direct more than 35% of their funds toward activities not directly associated with deployment of broadband infrastructure will follow the same guidelines as implementation projects and will not qualify for broadband deployment funding.

+o Broadband applicants must provide additional information as outlined within the application and in APPENDIX B: Broadband Project Requirements.

-For the 2022 application cycle, applications with a substance use disorder (SUD) response focus should apply for ARC's INSPIRE Initiative.
+For the 2023 application cycle, applications with a substance use disorder (SUD) response focus should apply for ARC's INSPIRE Initiative.
 While the POWER Initiative accepts applications with SUD response components, the proposal must address one of the above investment priorities.